-The monument to the Second Pennsylvania Reserves is south of Gettysburg on Ayers Avenue at the eastern edge of The Wheatfield.
-(39.796275° N, 77.241204° W; Google map; Tour map: Ayers Avenue – Wheatfield) It was dedicated in 1890 by the Commonwealth of Pennsylvania.
+The monument to the 2nd Pennsylvania Reserves is south of Gettysburg on Ayers Avenue at the eastern edge of The Wheatfield.
+(Ayers Avenue – Wheatfield tour map) It was dedicated in 1890 by the Commonwealth of Pennsylvania.

 The 2nd Pennsylvania Reserves was commanded at the Battle of Gettysburg by Lieutenant Colonel George A. Woodward.

 |Attached to the 1st Brigade, 3d Division, 5th Corps, Army of the Potomac|